History of Belgium: Prehistory

 In the third and late fourth millennia BC, the whole of Flanders shows relatively little evidence of human habitation.
-Although it is felt that there was a continuing human presence, the types of evidence available make judgement about the details very difficult.
 The Seine-Oise-Marne culture spread into the Ardennes, and is associated with megalithic sites there (for example Wéris), but did not disperse over all of Belgium.
 To the north and east, in the Netherlands, a semi-sedentary culture group has been proposed to have existed, the so-called Vlaardingen-Wartburg-Stein complex, which possibly developed from the above-mentioned Swifterbant and Michelsburg cultures.
 The same pattern continues into the late Neolithic and early Bronze Age.
-In the last part of the Neolithic, evidence is found for the Corded Ware and Bell Beaker cultures in the south of the Netherlands, but these cultures also do not seem to have had a big impact in all of Belgium.
+In the last part of the Neolithic, evidence is found for the Corded Ware and Bell Beaker cultures in the south of the Netherlands.

 The population of Belgium started to increase permanently with the late Bronze Age from around 1750 BC.
 Three possibly related European cultures arrived in sequence.
-First the Urnfield culture arrived (for example, tumuli are found at Ravels and Hamont-Achel in the Campine).
-Then, coming into the Iron Age, the Hallstatt culture, and the La Tène culture.
-All three of these are associated with Indo-European languages, with specifically Celtic languages being especially associated with La Tène material culture, and possibly Halstatt.
-This is because historical Greek and Roman records from areas where this culture settled show Celtic placenames and personal names.
+First the Urnfield culture arrived, then, coming into the Iron Age, the Hallstatt culture, and the La Tène culture.
+All three of these are associated with Indo-European languages.

-However it is possible in Belgium that especially in the northern areas the Hallstatt and La Tène cultures were brought by new elites, and that the main language of the population was not Celtic.
 From 500 BC Celtic tribes settled in the region and traded with the Mediterranean world.
 From c.
-150 BC, the first coins came into use, under the influence of trade with the Mediterranean.
+150 BC, the first coins came into use.